Viv786ek/Salery-Prediction-of-Employee-Data-Science-Project/README.md

-# Salery Prediction of Employee
+# Salery Prediction Of Employee